greyfiles/GITS/docs/create_branch.md

-# About gits create
+# About GITS reate
 This automatically checks out a new branch from local master, after pulling all the changes from the remote master to local master.
 The idea behind this is that this new branch should have all the latest commits before a developer starts working on them.

 # Location of Code
-The code that implements the above mentioned gits functionality is located [here](https://github.com/harshitpatel96/GITS/blob/master/code/gits_create_branch.py).
+The code that implements the above mentioned gits functionality is located [here](https://github.com/greyfiles/GITS/blob/master/code/gits_create_branch.py).

 # Code Description
 ## Functions